 Students may request an excused absence periodically because of participation in a field trip or some co-curricular activity.
-Students are responsible for clearing their absence with professors with a documented absence form, and professors retain the right to determine whether an absence is excused and in what manner any missed work is to be made up.
+Students are responsible for clearing their absence with professors with a documented absence form, and professors retain the right to determine whether an absence is excused (see excused absences in K) and in what manner any missed work is to be made up.
 Please refer to the College's policy on Co-curricular and Extra-curricular Activities which can be found in Appendix F.